solana-nft-programs/mpl-candy-machine-utils/README.md

 LockupSettings allows for specifying a time-based lockup after mint.
 It supports duration, locking the token for X seconds after it is minted, or expiration allowing for a set datetime for all tokens to be released.

-This makes use of a different protocol called token-manager to handle the lockup and release.
-More info can be found here: [https://github.com/cardinal-labs/cardinal-token-manager](https://github.com/cardinal-labs/cardinal-token-manager).

 **There are a few use cases for this:**

 1. Collections that do NOT want their collection being listed on marketplaces before the mint is over.